 (2) have an idea of what ‘ideal’ technique is,

-(3) most importantly, know how to learn & improve effectively.
+(3) know how to learn & improve effectively.

-If you’re serious about improving your throwing & catching, you must make throwing around a habit.
-Aim to throw a frisbee around every single day, even if just for a minute or two, and make a mental note if you miss a day.
-You can throw casually or intensely, work on something new or practice something learnt, throw with non-players or team mates, but making throwing a habit is the first step to becoming a great thrower & catcher.
-Find out what motivates you and run with it – perhaps meeting up with someone in particular to throw, or getting some sun towards the end of the day – whatever will be sustainable motivation for you.
+Even if just for a minute or two, even if you just throw to yourself in your bedroom – get some hand-on-disc time every day, and make a mental note if you miss a day.
+You can throw casually or intensely, work on something new or practice something learnt, throw with randoms or with team mates, so long as you make throwing around a habit, you will have taken the first big step to becoming a much improved thrower & catcher.
+Find out what motivates you and run with it – perhaps meeting up with someone in particular to throw, perhaps getting some sun towards the end of the day – whatever will be sustainable motivation for you.

-Once you’re out and throwing around regularly, give yourself purpose – are you trying to throw & catch with perfect technique, or are you pushing your limits / experimenting with variety?
-Get focused on every catch and every throw – know what you are working on & aiming for at all times.
+Once you’re out and throwing around regularly, the second step is to give yourself purpose – are you trying to throw & catch with perfect technique, or are you pushing your limits / experimenting with variety?
+Are you still weaker catching with your non-dominant hand?
+Can you clap catch equally well with either hand on top of the disc?

 Train for what will be best in a game, including practicing faking before throwing

-Start every fake or throw from a neutral stance
+Start every fake or throw from the power stance / neutral stance

-This is the balanced stance you should adopt in a game situation when you have the disc – feet slightly wider than shoulder width apart, knees slightly bent, disc held flat at waist, with hands at 11 and 1’o’clock, and all fingers on both hands tucked under the rim.
-This means you are already coiled to throw quick lefty or righty backhands, and pivoting / setting up your body for regular backhands / flicks / hammers / scoobers / off-hand backhands take similar, short amounts of time.
-The triple threat can be looked at as your equal ability to throw backhand/flick/off-hand (or hammer) from this balanced position, or your equal potential to make penetration/dribbling/passing moves on either side, as detailed by Frank Huguenard.
+The power stance is where you stand with feet slightly wider than shoulder width apart, knees slightly bent, disc held flat at your waist, with hands at 11 and 1’o’clock, and all fingers on both hands tucked under the rim.
+This means you are already coiled to throw quick lefty or righty backhands, and ready to pivot / set up your body for regular backhands / flicks / hammers / off-hand backhands in a balanced manner.

-By training to throw every throw from your neutral stance, and conditioning yourself to get into your neutral stance whenever you catch the disc in a game, you are normalising game situations as much as possible whilst also maximising your options.
+By training to throw every throw from the power stance, and conditioning yourself to get into the power stance whenever you catch the disc in a game, you are normalising game situations (bringing them as close to throw-around situations) as much as possible whilst also maximising your options on the field.

-After releasing the disc, hold your final stance for three seconds, to display balance.
+After releasing the disc, hold your final stance for three seconds, to emphasise balance.
 If you are releasing the disc from a balanced position then your consistency and ability to adapt or turn the throw into a fake goes way up.
-Make sure you can perform every type of throw from a balanced position.
+Make sure you can perform every type of throw finishing in a balanced position.
+Once you’ve got the hang of this, practice doing the opposite – practice pushing off and running as soon & as fast as you can after each release.

 Throwing motion technique